vmware/vic-product/docs/user_doc/vic_vsphere_admin/running_vicmachine_cmds.md

 The `vic-machine` options in this section are common to all `vic-machine` commands.

 You can set environment variables so that you do not have to specify the `--target`, `--user`, `--password`, and `--thumbprint` options in every `vic-machine` command.
 For information about setting `vic-machine` environment variables, see [Set Environment Variables for Common `vic-machine` Options](vic_env_variables.md).

+If you use the Create Virtual Container Host wizard, it deploys VCHs to the vCenter Server instance with which the vSphere Integrated Containers appliance is registered, and uses the vSphere credentials with which you are logged in to the vSphere Client.
+Consequently, when using the Create Virtual Container Host wizard, you do not need to provide any information about the deployment target, vSphere  administrator credentials, or vSphere certificate thumbprints.

 ### `--target` <a id="target"></a>